PaulPressler/CodeChallengeWebApp/README.md

-# Running the code challendge web app
+# Running the code challenge web app

 ### Requirements
 You’ll need to have Node >= 10.16 and npm >= 5.6 on your machine.